oliverjessner/oliverjessner.github.io/index.markdown

 title: Oliver Jessner Startup Enthusiast, Web fanatic, Free Education aficionado
 ---

-Welcome to my personal website.
+<h1>Welcome to my personal website.<h2>
 This would be the elevator pitch about me: "I am a <strong>startup</strong> enthusiast, web fanatic, and a free education aficionado."

 I programmed in over 10 different programming languages but the language I love the most is <strong>JavaScript/NodeJS</strong>.
 Building <strong>startup</strong> is another passion of mine.
 All the fun and rough things you have to do to get started with a new business are the best parts for me.